aoshenz/where-to-eat-bot/README.md

 To do
-- use function to build menu see [here](https://github.com/python-telegram-bot/v13.x-wiki/wiki/Code-snippets#build-a-menu-with-buttons)
+- make menu dynamic using function. see [here](https://github.com/python-telegram-bot/v13.x-wiki/wiki/Code-snippets#build-a-menu-with-buttons)